 I've been taking time to

-watch a lot of youtube vlogs get my ducks in a row, and regroup before 2018.
+watch a lot of youtube vlogs get my ducks in a row, and regrouping before 2018.
 The break has been refreshing.... but I must admit that blogging is like going to the gym.

 Once you fall off the wagon, it is really hard to get back on.

-While I did miss blogging every couple of days, the break was really refreshing.
+While I did miss blogging every couple of days, the break has been really refreshing.
 We spend too much time looking at screens... and it's hard to find the time to take a break from technology.

 At this point it is muscle memory for us to pick up our phones every time we have a free second.
 Time is one of the most valuable resources we have.... and we're all wasting it looking at our phones (THANKS APPLE).